ritaturk/xenko-docs/GUIDELINES.md

 * Level (Beginner, Intermediate, Advanced) with `label-doc-level`
 * Audience (Artist, Programmer, Designer) with `label-doc-audience`
 * Platform (iOS, Android, etc.) with `label-doc-platform`
-* Version where the feature have been introduced (Xenko 2.1, etc.)with TODO vrigile
+* Version where the feature have been introduced (Xenko 2.1, etc.)with `label-doc-version`

 Example:
 ```